Ecwid/ecwid-api-docs/includes/_payment_api.md

 ## Set up payment method

 Make sure you have a [registered application](/register) for Ecwid.

-Specify that you need to add new payment method and interface within Ecwid Control Panel (Native app).
+Let Ecwid team know that you need to add new payment method and an interface within Ecwid Control Panel (Native app).

 [Send your payment URL](/contact) to the Ecwid team to update it.
 Install your registered app to your test Ecwid store.